Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Results

-Another reader study was conducted to evaluate the overall image quality for the 10 UC Davic patients.
-Similarly, 25\% and 50\% low-count and denoised images as well as 100\% full-count images were included for reader study.
+Another reader study was conducted to evaluate the overall image quality of the 10 UC Davic patients.
+Similarly, 25\% and 50\% low-count and denoised images, as well as 100\% full-count images, were included for reader study.
 As presented in Fig. \ref{reader_figure_ucd}, even though the DDPET-3D denoised images have similar quantitative measurements to low-count images shown in Table \ref{table2} at 25\% and 50\%, all three readers unanimously gave superior overall rankings to 25\% and 50\% denoised results than the 100\% full-count images.
 Since the quantitative values shown in Table \ref{table2} were calculated using 100\% full-count as reference, they may not correspond to the clinical performance and physicians' preferences.
-The reader study results presented in Fig. \ref{reader_figure_ucd} demonstrated the superior generalizability of the proposed DDPET-3D comparing to other neural networks in another hospital with different patient population and clinical protocols.
-This result suggests that DDPET-3D might be transferable to another medical center without further network fine-tuning, though further investigations are needed.
+While the DDPET-3D denoised images appear slightly over-smoothed in Fig. \ref{fig_results_ucd} compared to full-count images, probably because the model was not fine-tuned for UC Davis data, the reader study still favored them for their improved noise suppression, demonstrating the superior generalizability of the proposed DDPET-3D.
+However, further validation against clinical gold standards is needed to fully demonstrate its clinical potential across diverse institutions and imaging protocols.